What Is Benzodiazepine Withdrawal?

 Tapering Down Benzodiazepine Use

-Medical detoxification from Benzodiazepines often involves tapering down from the drug.
-Tapering down can mean reducing the dose or prescribing a less potent Benzo.
+Medical detoxification from benzodiazepines often involves tapering down from the drug.
+Tapering down can mean reducing the dose or prescribing a less potent benzo.
 The strategy used is determined by the severity of addiction and the type of drug that was abused.

 Benzos used for detox may include Diazepam (Valium) or Clonazepam (Klonopin).
-These drugs are used for tapering down because they are long-acting and less potent than other Benzos.
+These drugs are used for tapering down because they are long-acting and less potent than other benzos.
 These drugs keep withdrawal symptoms at bay while the user reduces their dose.

 Benzo Detox Medications